wanghaiy2018/AC0499_2024/Installation/instructions.md

 If you  want to create an environment or install a package to the environment, do the following:

-Open a windows  Anaconda Prompt,
+Open a windows  Anaconda Prompt,  To create and access env:   conda create --name myenv  conda activate myenv, pip install.

 To create  env:   conda create -n myenv   (you may also use Navigator to create a new environment)